mukhtarhussain1/RareCanvas/README.md

-# Rare Canvas
+# Rare Canvas - NFT Marketplace UI

-## Find Your NFT Dream Creation

-NFT marketplace UI created with Anima for Figma.
-Collect, buy and sell art from more than 20k NFT artists.
+Welcome to our NFT Marketplace UI!
+Explore, buy, and sell art from 20,000+ diverse NFT artists.
+Whether you're an enthusiast, collector, or artist, our platform offers a seamless way to engage with the vibrant world of NFT art.